hybridsjs/hybrids/docs/store/usage.md

   * `model` - a model definition (for all instances) or a model instance (for a specific one)
   * `clearValue` - indicates if the cached value should be deleted (`true`), or it should only notify the cache mechanism, that the value expired, but leaves the value untouched (`false`)

-For example, it might be useful to set the `clearValue` to `false` for the case when you want to implement the refresh button.
+For example, it might be useful to set `clearValue` to `false` when you want to implement a refresh button.
 Then, the values stay in the cache, but the store will fetch the next version of the instance.

 ```javascript
 import Email from "./email.js";